BurdaMagazinOrg/sharpeye/README.md

     path: '/node/add/article',
-    [element: 'selector for DOM-element from which the screenshot should be made'], [viewport: true // makes screenshot of the viewport, instead of the whole page],
+    [element: 'selector for DOM-element from which the screenshot should be made'], [viewport: true // makes screenshot of the viewport, instead of the whole page], [noScreenshot: true // Makes no screenshot at all]
     actions: [
       { $: 'DOM selector', wait: 'DOM selector to wait until visible', [waitBefore: 'optional time in milliseconds, which should pass, before clicking']}, { $: 'DOM selector', fill: 'My value to be filled into the DOM element' },